 adkim=s) or relaxed (

 adkim=r).
-Strict Mode requires exact matching between the SPF domain and an email’s header-From domain.
+Strict Mode requires exact matching between the SPF domain and an email’s header-From domain, relaxed mode will also match any subdomain of the main domain.

 aspf- Alignment mode for SPF, as above.